 Forty one people signed a petition in 1986 requesting that foliage be cleared to make the Wallace Harbour Rear Range Light more visible as several vessels had run aground the previous year.
 The Coast Guard tried to clear the offending trees and brush, but the owner of the property on which the vegetation stood was uncooperative.
 Rather than enter into litigation, the Coast Guard converted the front range light into a sector light in 1990.
 The tower’s square lantern room was removed and replaced with a rectangular lantern to house the new light.
 At the same time, the marking on the seaward face of the white tower was changed from a vertical red stripe to two horizontal red stripes.
 Later, the tower was changed to have just one red horizontal band.

-In March of 1904, the rear range tower was sold to Graham Long, who cut the tower into three pieces and relocated the sections to Malagash Point, where the tower was reassembled and converted into a summer vacation home.
+In March 1994, the rear range tower was sold to Graham Long, who cut the tower into three pieces and relocated the sections to Malagash Point, where the tower was reassembled and converted into a summer vacation home.

 Keepers: Robert Langille ( - 1939), Noble Jamieson (1940 – 1958).